meep-morp/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?
+        Without advanced state management, dealing with state is cumbersome because you have to keep all state in the parent and pass it down.
+This can get out of hand very quickly on large projects.
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+        Actions are the arguments that reducers, the functions, take in, almost like instructions.
+Reducers read the instructions and act.
+The store is the state in reducers, it can be updated and acts just like state in vanilla react, it is global.
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+        Application state uses a store to keep state seperate from the components, it scales very well.
+Component state uses a provider to keep state and deliver it to it's children, like props but less one-way, you don't have to pass it child to child.
+Small projects are peferct for Component state, however it has limits that redux fixes.
+Any large scale app should use Application state.
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+        Redux-Thunk allows promises to be fullfilled in reducers, async become possible.
+You can make axios requests or set-timeouts in them.
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+      My favorite system is definitely Redux, it scales amazingly and havinga seperate store for state is really great idea.
+Redux with hooks is easy to use, the only downside is all of the steps you have to go through if you only have a few pieces of state.
+I chose to use context in this sprint for that reason.
+That way I do not have to use redux-thunk for my axios requests and I can just grab them initally.

 ## Project Set Up